Its imaging and spectroscopic capabilities make the INT a unique hands-on

-Possession of a valid driving licence by the time of taking up the position on La Palma.
+Possession of a valid driving licence, and ability to drive a car, by the time of taking up the position on La Palma.

 A strong interest in observational astrophysics and/or astronomical instrumentation.

-A good working knowledge of English (and knowledge of Spanish is an advantage).
+A good working knowledge of English (knowledge of Spanish is an advantage).

 Ability and willingness to work during day or night, occasionally also on weekends or